 |Primary Completion Date:||November 2013 (Final data collection date for primary outcome measure)|

-- To evaluate overall survival, progression-free survival, duration of response, and time to treatment failure in patients treated with this regimen.
+I. To evaluate overall survival, progression-free survival, duration of response, and time to treatment failure of patients receiving R-CyBor-D.

-Patients receive rituximab IV on day 1, bortezomib IV on days 1, 4, 8, and 11, and oral cyclophosphamide and oral dexamethasone on days 1, 8, 15, and 22.
+Patients receive rituximab intravenously (IV) on day 1and cyclophosphamide orally (PO), bortezomib IV, and dexamethasone PO on days 1, 8, 15, and 22.
 Treatment repeats every 28 days for up to 12 courses in the absence of disease progression or unacceptable toxicity.

-After completion of study treatment, patients are followed every 3-6 months for up to 3 years.
+After completion of study treatment, patients are followed up every 3-6 months for up to 3 years.